Opalite (song): In popular culture

-The song's second verse features the lyric "you were in it for real, she was in her phone, and you were just a pose", a line media outlets speculated to be about Nicole.
+Some TikTok users accused Swift of racial insensitivity with the lyric "Sleepless in the onyx night, but now the sky is opalite", dubbing it an attack on Kelce's former girlfriend, the American social media influencer Kayla Nicole.
+The song's second verse features the lyric "you were in it for real, she was in her phone, and you were just a pose", which some listeners and critics also speculated to be about Nicole.
 Following the album's release, a resurfaced video on the Internet showed Kelce asking Nicole to "get off the phone".
-Subsequently, Nicole reposted an America's Next Top Model clip to her story, and then a video of her dancing to American singer Toni Braxton's "He Wasn't Man Enough" (2000) on Halloween, both of which were interpreted by media outlets as disses aimed at Kelce and Swift.
-Nicole, in her podcast, claimed the video was inspired by her childhood friend named Taylor.

-After facing backlash from fans of Swift and Kelce, Nicole made cryptic tweets such as "Protect black women.
+Subsequently, Nicole's social media posts were interpreted by media outlets as disses aimed at Kelce and Swift, while Nicole claimed they were inspired by her childhood friend named Taylor.
+After facing backlash from fans of Swift and Kelce, Nicole posted tweets such as "Protect black women.
 Respect black women."
-Fans accused Nicole of hypocrisy, resurfacing her old tweets containing language widely described as racist, colorist, sexist, ableist, and homophobic, the video of her "raunchy" performance with the American singer Chris Brown, who was incarcerated for assaulting the Barbadian singer Rihanna, and the video of her admitting to stalking Kelce for reconciliation.
-Shortly after deleting the highlighted tweets, Nicole deactivated her Twitter account entirely.
+Swift's fans accused Nicole of hypocrisy, resurfacing her old tweets containing language widely described as racist, sexist, ableist, and homophobic.
+Nicole deleted the controversial tweets before fully deactivating her Twitter account.